The minimalist lifestyle is only for some.

 • Lessened individual environmental impact on the planet

-It might not come easy to begin your journey as a minimalist.
-But, once you make the first step, it becomes easier to release the materialistic binds that so often minimize life.
+It might not be easy to begin your journey as a minimalist.
+But once you take the first step, it becomes easier to release the materialistic binds that so often minimize life.

-Not sure how to embark on a minimalist lifestyle?
+Do you need help with how to embark on a minimalist lifestyle?
 Do you want to take your decluttering a bit further?
 As I always say, use it or lose it.
-But don’t forget!
-Donate or gift your unused items whenever and wherever possible instead of throwing things in the trash.
+But remember!
+Donate or gift your unused items whenever possible instead of throwing things in the trash.

 Want to live a minimalist lifestyle?
 Go without a microwave.

-We’ve been without a microwave for a few months and haven’t missed it one bit.
+We’ve been without a microwave for a few months and haven’t missed it.
 It seemed significant at the time, but not now.

 As another benefit, I’ve also noticed our eating habits have improved due to the absence of a microwave.
 Processed food is often microwaved most.
 I reach for a raw vegetable or fruit instead of making a bag of popcorn or heating sodium-rich soup when I want a snack.